Acidic food and drinks can cause us problems.

 In comparison to other acidic drinks like coffee or soda, herbal and black teas are mildly acidic.
 That is true even if you eat the tea leaves directly.
 And when you consider the health benefits they provide, the acidity may not come into the equation as a strong contributing factor.

 However, if you already have a low PH in your body (making you acidic) you may want to avoid drinking teas that are known to be acidic.
-White tea is a great option for people suffering from acid reflux, Gerd or are generally acidic people.
+White tea is a great option for people suffering from acid reflux, GERD, or those who are generally acidic people.

 What Is The Difference Between Alkaline And Acidic?